powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 states of the network after some outages have occured.
 Those outages consist in the loss of different branches.
 It is possible to compute a sensitivity analysis on a post-contingency state of the network using the sensitivities computed on the base network.
-Hence, the same $$LU$$ decomposition is used both for the base network and for the post-contingency one, saving many computational time.
+Hence, the same LU decomposition is used both for the base network and for the post-contingency one, saving many computational time.

 #### N-1 case
 Let us start with the most classic case, where a single branch was lost by the network.